Arunkumarvallal/AR-in-Real-Estate/README.md

 # Real-Estate-XR-PRO

-Download and Install the Accenture.apk
+Download and Install the Accenture.apk.
-Download the target image
+Download the target image.
 Using the application scan the image target.